ENZ048/Expense-Tracker/README.md

 ---

-## 🙌 Acknowledgements
+## 🤝 Acknowledgements
-Special thanks to **Geekathon** for providing this wonderful opportunity to showcase our skills and teamwork.
+This project was developed as part of **Geekathon**, hosted by **Geekster**.
+A huge thanks to the organizers for providing this opportunity to build and innovate! 🚀

 ---